Robin Hood: Prince of Thieves: Filming

-Costner's explosive career gave him only a few days between the long-term epic projects of Dances with Wolves, Robin Hood, and JFK.
+Costner's busy schedule around Dances with Wolves, Robin Hood and JFK left him with limited availability.
 This project's time frame was compressed by the cold seasons in England and by competition with other possible Robin Hood films, giving Reynolds only ten weeks for preproduction and little time for planning, rehearsal, or revision.
 Costner said, "It's very dangerous to be [working] so fast.
 We are relying on the weather, and every time the weather turns against us we could get behind.
 When that happens there is always the feeling that certain people want to do something about it to shorten the filming time.
 That is not always the cure."
 Reynolds said, "Are things going as planned?
 Ha!
 You always start with a picture in your mind, and it is a compromise all the way from there.
 We have been struggling from Day One.
 We are trying to finish by Christmas, and the days are getting shorter.
 It's horrible."
 On the first day of filming, the suddenly changing weather caused jet traffic to be diverted from London's Heathrow Airport 10 mi away, and roar over the filming location at Burnham Beeches.

-Sycamore Gap Tree beside a section of Hadrian's Wall between two crests just east of Milecastle 39, which became known locally as the "Robin Hood Tree".
-Vandals cut down the 150-year-old tree in September 2023.
+The Sycamore Gap tree, which became known locally as the "Robin Hood Tree".
+Vandals cut down the 120-year-old tree in September 2023.

 Principal exteriors were shot on location in the United Kingdom.
 A second unit filmed the medieval walls and towers of the Cité de Carcassonne in the town of Carcassonne in Aude, France, for the portrayal of Nottingham and its castle.
 Locksley Castle was Wardour Castle in Wiltshire—restored in an early shot using a matte painting.
 Marian's manor was filmed at Hulne Priory in Northumberland.
-Scenes set in Sherwood Forest were filmed at various locations in England: The outlaws' encampment was filmed at Burnham Beeches in Buckinghamshire, south of the real Sherwood Forest in Nottinghamshire; the fight scene between Robin and Little John was at Aysgarth Falls in North Yorkshire; and Marian sees Robin bathing at Hardraw Force, also in North Yorkshire.
-Sycamore Gap on Hadrian's Wall in Northumberland was used for the scene when Robin first confronts the sheriff's men.
+Scenes set in Sherwood Forest were filmed at various locations in England: The outlaws' encampment was filmed at Burnham Beeches in Buckinghamshire, south of the real Sherwood Forest in Nottinghamshire; the fight scene between Robin and Little John (Nick Brimble) was at Aysgarth Falls in North Yorkshire; and Marian sees Robin bathing at Hardraw Force, also in North Yorkshire.
+The Sycamore Gap tree on Hadrian's Wall in Northumberland was used for the scene when Robin first confronts the Sheriff of Nottingham's men.
 Chalk cliffs at Seven Sisters, East Sussex were used as the locale for Robin's return to England from the Crusades.
 Interior scenes were completed at Shepperton Studios in Surrey.